-Rightfully so, Dr. Dante says.
-That’s where you need to be on guard.
-“The red flag is sometimes an enthusiasm or aggressiveness to try to get the patient to commit to surgery then and there.”
+Rightfully so, Dr. Petrov says.
+That's where you need to be on guard.
+"The red flag is sometimes an enthusiasm or aggressiveness to try to get the patient to commit to surgery then and there."
 A surgeon who tells you that you need surgery should support you in seeking out a second opinion before you make your decision.

-Instead of asking his patients to schedule anything further in the same moment as the consultation, Dr. Dante prefers to talk with them, show them images from their scans, and give them information to read further.
+Instead of asking his patients to schedule anything further in the same moment as the consultation, Dr. Petrov prefers to talk with them, show them images from their scans, and give them information to read further.
 He wants patients to have all of the information they need to make an informed decision about surgery, and he remains available to answer any questions as they process the information.

 If you've been told you need spinal surgery, it's important to take the time to make sure that your physician has your best interest in mind and that is the best course of treatment for you.
 Sometimes, that requires a second opinion.
 The spine specialists at Penn Medicine are experts in diagnosing and treating all a variety of spinal injuries and diseases.
 Learn more about the Penn spine services or about getting a second opinion for a recent diagnosis.